OPEN ENROLLMENT ROPE ACCESS PROGRAM DESCRIPTIONS

 - Tower workers

-The RASW-1 is a full six days in length and is taught at 4,500' in beautiful Sedona, Arizona (Oak Creek Canyon) and provides basic-to-intermediate skills for the authorized rope access worker.
+The RASW-1 is a full six days in length and is taught at 4,500' in beautiful and historic Jerome, Arizona and provides basic-to-intermediate skills for the authorized rope access worker.

-The RASW-1 is entry level and provides training needed for the Society of Professional Rope Access Technician (SPRAT) Level 1 (Worker) certification.
+The RASW-1 is entry level and provides training needed for the Society of Professional Rope Access Technician (SPRAT) Level 1, 2 and 3 certifications.

 - Job site safety!